bbauska/W3Cx-5of5/README.md

     are lots of tricks to make them nice and reactive using CSS3 styles.
     Please share in the forum some of the best looking tables you find.

--   There exist external JavaScript libraries for making \"datatables\", i.e., HTML tables especially made for displaying structured data.
+-   There exist external JavaScript libraries for making &quot;datatables&quot;, i.e., HTML tables especially made for displaying structured data.
 Do you know some of them and can you share your experiences and examples that use them in the forum?
 What do you think of them?